 Construe Insurance Policies Against the Insurance Company

-Forty-four states have a rule that contracts of adhesion — fine print of contracts that is presented as “take-it-or-leave-it”– should be construed against the insurance company when reasonable minds could differ.
+Forty-four states have a rule that contracts of adhesion — fine print of contracts presented as “take-it-or-leave-it”– should be construed against the insurance company when reasonable minds could differ.
 This law acknowledges that consumers do not have the same bargaining power as multi-billion dollar insurance companies.
 Why does Maryland have this law?
 Who knows?
 Is there some policy reason why Maryland has remained in the minority.
-No. In fact, there has never been an explanation of why this 175 year-old law was implemented in the first place.
+No. In fact, there has never been an explanation of why this 175-year-old law was implemented in the first place.
 Certainly, stare decisis has its place in Maryland law.
 But how long do we have to keep an unfair law on the books just because it has always been there?